Application Deadline: March 1st

 - Arrange for official transcripts to be mailed to Graduate Counseling Programs, 1200 Park Road, Harrisonburg, VA 22802 or sent electronically directly to email@example.com.

 - Foreign Degree Translation: If you have a degree from a college or university outside of the United States, you must have your coursework evaluated by a professional association.
-The evaluation must be a detailed report that includes course designations (lower & upper division).
+The evaluation must be a detailed report that includes course designations (lower and upper division).
 This detailed report should meet most transcript requirements for employment purposes.
 Here is a list of transcript/translation evaluation services.
 Please note that there is a fee for the evaluation service, and this list is for your information only.

 - Submit a Statement of Purpose by writing a 1-3 page narrative that describes your (a) academic/research interest and professional goals, (b) volunteer and professional experiences, (c) life experiences that have influenced your desire to become a counselor, and (d) view of compassionate service and social justice.